Experiential Learning in ML

 Immersion offers our Middle Learning students the opportunity to dive deep into one specific topic for a week.
 Click the Immersion 2021 button for more info!

-Near the beginning of the school year, each Middle Learning grade heads to a different part of North Carolina.
+In the second semester of the school year, each Middle Learning grade has the opportunity to participate in a class trip.
 Students engage in a number of activities which stretch them both physically and mentally and center around academic connections, developing life skills, and team building.
 Students return with strengthened relationships, a new awareness of their world, and an understanding that learning can happen anywhere.

-Fifth-grade students leave for their outdoor adventure at Camp Pinnacle in Flat Rock, North Carolina.
-This offers an opportunity for students and teachers to establish relationships while supporting and encouraging one another during challenging tasks such as rock climbing, exploring the waterfront, and completing a low ropes course.
-Students are introduced to the fifth-grade theme, “Choose Compassion,” and begin to explore this idea through a variety of hands-on activities.
-More wonderful memories are made while playing in the lake, handling creepy crawly critters, practicing yoga, archery, and more!
+Fifth-grade students spend a full day outdoors at Camp Twin Lakes Will-a-Way in Winder, Georgia.
+This offers an opportunity for students and teachers to strengthen relationships while supporting and encouraging one another during challenging tasks such as rock climbing, boating, and mountain biking as well as arts and crafts.
+The mission of Camp Twin Lakes directly connects to the fifth-grade theme, “Choose Compassion,” and wonderful memories are made while playing in the pool, riding horses, and more!

 6th Grade Class Trip: Environmental Education

 Sixth grade students travel to Jekyll Island, Georgia for an Environmental Education program hosted by Georgia 4-H at Camp Jekyll.
 This trip offers hands-on science activities blended with community-building and adventure activities.
 Students explore the ecology of the beach, salt marsh, and maritime forest, taking advantage of the unique ecological landscape of the island.
 Classes are designed to weave experiential learning and science instruction for students to more effectively retain the information they are learning in science class.
 Taking a firsthand look at local wildlife, working together on team building challenges, and quality time around the campfire will make this trip as fun as it is educational.